ne.gif (2791 bytes) NE582 Monte Carlo

 For the first test, you should be able to:

-1. Differentiate between wpe150.gif (1289 bytes), including the formulas.
+1. Differentiate among the various statistical variables used: review1a.gif (1289 bytes), including the formulas.
 For a given distribution, be able to predict how many histories would be needed for a given standard deviation of the mean (or the standard deviation from a given number of histories).

-2. Find the estimate of the mean and the estimate of the standard deviation of the mean for a stream of estimates of a value.
+2. Find the estimate of the mean and the estimate of the standard deviation of the mean for a stream of estimates of a value, without using the statistical functions on your calculator.

-5. Develop an algorithm for choosing x from a given pdf and domain using a technique I specify.
-You should be prepared to handle a discrete distribution, a continuous distribution using a direct method, a continuous distribution using a rejection method, or a continuous distribution using a Metropolis algorithm
+6. Develop an algorithm for choosing x from a given pdf and domain using a technique I specify.
+You should be prepared to handle a discrete distribution, a continuous distribution using a direct method, a continuous distribution using a rejection method, or a Metropolis algorithm.

 Example: Choose x from a flat distribution from 2 to 4.